talktogproject/ethicsteacher/integrity-global.md

 * Insensitive behaviour, e.g., entering indigenous people's homes and taking pictures without consent
 * 'Extractive' research, e.g., not sharing benefits of the study or knowledge gained with the community being studied

-The [Global Code of Conduct](https://www.globalcodeofconduct.org/) was established to counter ethics dumping and to promote highly equitable partnerships between high-income and low- to middle-income countries around the world.
+The [Global Code of Conduct](https://www.globalcodeofconduct.org/) was established to fight against ethics dumping and to promote equal partnerships between high-income and low- to middle-income countries around the world.
 The code of conduct has 4 main principles; namely:

 ### **1. Fairness**
   - collaborating with local communities on issues that are relevant to them